flextype-plugins/admin/README.md

 1. Download & Install all required dependencies.
 2. Create new folder `/project/plugins/admin`
-3. Download Themes Admin Plugin and unzip plugin content to the folder `/project/plugins/admin`
+3. Download Admin Plugin and unzip plugin content to the folder `/project/plugins/admin`
+4. Go to `YOUR_SITE_URL/admin/accounts/registration` and create your super admin account.

 ## Settings